 Now ,you have the opportunity to learn it from a real professional, and not only to expand your knowledge and skills but also to start monetizing your hand lettering skills.

-Our dear friend Jimbo has crafted a 7 step -by-step tutorial that will teach you from start to finish on how to create hand lettering with chalk.
+My good friend Jimbo has crafted a 7 step -by-step tutorial that will teach you from start to finish on how to create hand lettering with chalk.

 Here is a quick overview of what you will be learning today –